 Feed a Giraffe ($)

 See what it’s like to stand eye to eye with a giraffe at our new Giraffe Feeding Plaza.
 For $2 you can feed the giraffes a leafy branch of browse.
-The Giraffe Feeding Station is open daily in the spring/summer season, weather permitting.
+The Giraffe Feeding Station is open Friday to Sunday from November through March, weather permitting.
 It is a one-of-a-kind experience for all ages!
 Click to learn more.